tritonas00/system-tar-and-restore/README.md

 ### NOTES

-- In case of Gentoo package genkernel is required to build initramfs.
-If you dont want initramfs image you can use -D to disable genkernel check and initramfs building.
+- In case of Gentoo initramfs is optional.
+You can use -D in Restore/Transfer Mode to enable initramfs building via genkernel.

 - In the target system, the script saves configuration files before generate/modify them with *-old* suffix.